abbyazari/abbyazari.github.io/_pages/publications.md

 * **Azari, A. R.**, Biersteker, J. B., Dewey, R. M., Doran, G., Forsberg, E. J., Harris, C. D. K., Kerner, H. R., Skinner, K. A., Smith, A. W., Amini, R., Cambioni, S., Da Poian, V., Garton, T. M., Himes, M. D., Millholland, S., and Ruhunusiri, S. [+31 co-signatories] (2020) "Integrating Machine Learning for Planetary Science: Perspectives for the Next Decade".
 Submitted to the <a href="https://www.nationalacademies.org/our-work/planetary-science-and-astrobiology-decadal-survey-2023-2032"> NRC Planetary and Astrobiology Decadal Survey</a>.
 Full text availiable via <a href="https://arxiv.org/abs/2007.15129">arXiv</a>.

   *This paper represents a community of 16 co-authors and 32 co-signers and our recommendations for machine learning in planetary science to funding agencies and the planetary community.
 It summarizes current efforts in the field in machine learning applied to planetary science, and compares this to other fields in the natural sciences.
-It concludes with recommendations in the next decade for supporting a data-rich future for planetary science.
+It concludes with recommendations in the next decade for supporting a data-rich future for planetary science.*

-  *Perspective on reccomendations to the planetary community to ensure the long-term success for integrating machine learning into planetary science.*

 * Liemohn, M. W., **Azari, A. R.**, Ganushkina, N. Y., and Rastatter, L. (2020) "The STONE curve: A ROC-derived model performance assessment tool".
 Accesible at <a href="https://doi.org/10.1029/2020EA001106"> Earth and Space Science</a>.